Apostolic United Brethren

-The Apostolic United Brethren (AUB) is a Mormon fundamentalist group that practices polygamy and is no longer associated in any way with The Church of Jesus Christ of Latter-day Saints.
-The AUB has had a temple in Mexico since the 1990s, an endowment house in Utah since the early 1980s, and several other locations of worship to accommodate their members in the US states of Wyoming, Arizona, and Montana.
+The Apostolic United Brethren (AUB) is a Mormon fundamentalist group that practices polygamy.

+The AUB has older roots, but became a distinct organization in the 1950s.
+The group has had a temple in Mexico since the 1990s, an endowment house in Utah since the early 1980s, and several other locations of worship to accommodate their members in the US states of Wyoming, Arizona, and Montana.